And is defined in two ways: get the hook from module instance, or use the public hook API.

 module.useState

-module.useActions
+module.useActions or useModuleActions(module)

-module.useComputed
+module.useComputed or useModuleComputed(module)

-module.use
+module.use or useModule(module)

 useState

-// use custom compare fn, default is Object.is
+const{...}=module.useState()// useSelectorconstcount=module.useState(i=>i.count)// use custom compare fn, default is Object.isconst{count}=module.useState(i=> ({count:i.count},shallow)

-by dai-shi to automatically generate selector.
+You may use react-tracked by dai-shi to automatically generate selector.

 Zoov also provide a adapter on react-tracked.
-But don't use this function as a replacement of module.useActions
+But don't use this function as a replacement of module.useActions If you don't specify the state, the react-tracked will think that you are using the full state.

-ββοΈοΌthe react-tracked will think you are using the full state
+// π ββοΈοΌthe react-tracked will think you are using the full state

 // and will always rerender on state change